-It is important to understand that pre-professional training does not require students to major in science or math.
-Students may elect to major in any discipline and complete the Premedical and Health Studies program in parallel.
-You should choose a disciplinary major that you will enjoy and in which you will excel.
-If you enjoy the sciences, choosing a major in those areas is the right decision for you.
-If, however, you have other interests or talents, you will demonstrate your versatility and increase your chances of excelling by pursuing a major in the humanities or social sciences along with the prehealth curriculum.
+Pre-Medical and Health Studies Program It is important to understand that preprofessional training does not require students to major in science or math.
+Students may elect to major in any discipline and complete the courses needed to apply for health-related professional schools in parallel.
+They should choose a disciplinary major that they will enjoy and in which they will excel.
+If they enjoy the sciences, choosing a major in those areas may be the right decision for them.
+If, however, they have other interests or talents, they will demonstrate their versatility and increase their chances of excelling by pursuing a major in the humanities or social sciences along with the prehealth curriculum.